rozza/mongo-java-driver/docs/reference/content/driver/tutorials/change-streams.md

 ## Filtering content

 The `watch` method can also be passed a list of [aggregation stages]({{< docsref "meta/aggregation-quick-reference" >}}), that can modify the data returned by the `$changeStream` operator.
-Note: not all aggregation operators are supported see the [`$changeStream`](https://docs.mongodb.com/manual/operator/aggregation/changeStream) documentation for more information.
+Note: not all aggregation operators are supported.
+See the [`$changeStream`](https://docs.mongodb.com/manual/operator/aggregation/changeStream) documentation for more information.

 In the following example the change stream prints out all changes it observes, for `insert`, `update`, `replace` and `delete` operations: